 Abstract.
-Multiculturalism imitates cultural pluralism, while undermining it by denying that we can understand persons of different “races” or genders.
+Multiculturalism imitates cultural/religious pluralism, while undermining it by denying that we can understand persons of different “races” or genders.
 Cultural pluralism should be about lots and lots of competing political parties and religions.
 The very fact that there is no state religion can call into question dogmatic upholders of any one belief system, religious or otherwise.
 Intellectual diversity can freak out the true believer, no matter how affiliated or indoctrinated.

 Several Facebook friends have asked me to define my terms more carefully, because I assume too much when using academic jargon that is unfamiliar to them.
 Today’s topic is “cultural pluralism.”